tildencee/AlteryxNewUserOnboarding/Main.md

 A hands-on workshop to dive into development on Alteryx's Designer platform

 ## Overview
 Enterprises can innovate faster, drive business-process efficiency, and accelerate digital transformation with Alteryx.
-Alteryx Designer empowers data analysts, scientists and knowledge workers alike by combining data preparation, data blending, and analytics —predictive, statistical, and spatial —using a low code to no-code intuitive user interface.
+Alteryx Designer empowers data analysts, scientists and knowledge workers alike by combining data preparation, data blending, and analytics —predictive, statistical, or spatial —using a low code to no-code intuitive user interface.

-This workshop will focus on the following solution capabilities within Alteryx.
+This workshop will focus on the following solution capabilities within Alteryx:
-- Alteryx Designer delivers best in class data prep & analytics.
-Master your data landscape, no matter the source.
-Connect, blend, and wrangle it.
+- Alteryx Designer delivers best in class data prep & analytics: In this workshop we will learn how to master your data landscape, no matter the source.
+We will connect, blend, and wrangle data from multiple sources.
 Profile it for sound analytics decisions.
 No code required.
-- Alteryx Designer delivers best in class analytics automation.
-Stop reinventing the wheel.
+- Alteryx Designer delivers best in class analytics automation: Stop reinventing the wheel.
 Create and automate workflows to accelerate innovation.
 Discover the analytics and data science platform that empowers everyone to make breakthrough insights.

 ## Introducing the Alteryx Designer Interface